-Obviously, baking soda and baking powder will react differently in your cookie recipe.
+Obviously, baking soda and the baking powder will react differently in your cookie recipe.
 So, if you swap baking powder for baking soda, you’ll likely end up with cookies that rise high rather than spreading as they’re supposed to.

 How to Fix Cakey Cookies (5 Tips for Success)